albancreton/rs-pew/README.md

 # RS Pew

-A quick terminal demo, build with rust, that might or might not become a game.
+A quick terminal demo, built with rust, that seems to be becoming a game...

 ## Quick Start